 As you are no doubt aware, in November 2016 the American people chose a new President.
 He’s a bit different from the previous one, and some people aren’t too happy about this.
 Piers Morgan provides further context in his article entitled:

-Most public sector agencies, and many businesses, develop and enforce policies to guide their employees in the appropriate use of social media.
+Most public sector agencies, and no doubt many other organisations, develop and enforce policies to guide their employees in the appropriate use of social media.
 The focus of most such policies is to reduce the likelihood that employees will post something that compromises the organisation that they work for.
 Conversely, the main criticism of social media policies is their potential to muzzle employees from communicating freely with the public.

 A study commissioned by the Australian Electoral Commission recognised that “social media afford(ed) new opportunities for engaging citizens in democratic processes” (p8), but warned that sites can “become ‘digital enclaves’ or ‘echo chambers’ for small groups of like-minded citizens who dominate discussion.” (p29)

 Social media policies may make provision to block members of the public who post spam or abusive or threatening messages onto the Facebook page/Twitter stream/etc of the organisation in question.